sigmagamma/portl/README.md

 # poRTL
 Portal 1 translation tool for right-to-left languages

-This project was created for the Portal 1 Hebrew fan translation, details on which you can find here:
+This project was created for the Portal 1 Hebrew fan translation, details on which (in Hebrew) you can find here:

 https://www.facebook.com/groups/200491360554968/posts/868793153724782